 The morning after surgery you will be transported to Radiology for an x-ray of your stomach.
-You will be given a liquid contrast to drink slowly and then an x-ray will be taken.
-The Gastrograffin Swallow Study is to verify that your staple line is intact (indicating that there are no leaks), there is no excessive swelling, and that the bowels have started to work again.
+You will be given barium and a liquid contrast dye to drink slowly and then an x-ray will be taken.
+The Gastrograffin Swallow Study is to verify that your staple line is intact (indicating that there are no leaks), there is no excessive swelling, fluid is exiting the new anastomosis (connection from the stomach to the intestines with the bypass, SADI-A, and DS procedures), and that the bowels are working.